Page not found :(

 + Type of data being sent

-The purpose of the mdns-skipping flags is to account for the iSH app in iOS, as the mdns resolver and registration fails on it.
++The purpose of the mdns-skipping flags is to account for the iSH app in iOS, as the mdns resolver and registration fails on it.

-Pak uses a custom config file at /etc/pak.cfg
+Pak uses a custom config file at /etc/pak.cfg.
+For example, this is what the

 +apt config looks like: